Song: Rakendu Kiranangal from Avalude Raavukal (1978)

 Aakaatheyannaval ninnuu

-Unable to worship through *Nirmalyam offering
+Unable to worship through the *Nirmalyam offering

 She stood numb